 The approach taken with respect to any form of customer or client engagement mirrors our agile approach to development, in that it is based on transparency, flexibility and partnership.
 We find far more value is derived from collaborative prototyping sessions than the development and delivery of uninspiring documentation where key functional aspects can remain ambiguously defined in text.

-Successful project delivery starts with a set of well defined and understood requirements.
-Our consultants are experts in helping refine organisational goals and aspirations into epics, features, and user stories within a structured requirements backlog.
+Successful project delivery begins with a set of well defined and understood business and functions requirements.
+Our Consultants are experts in helping refine goals and aspirations into large pieces of work (epics), features and user stories and documenting these in the form of a structured requirements set, which is called a backlog.

-A suite of tests can be undertaken against public facing and intranet sites alike to ascertain the validity of Accessibility related mark-up.
-Chess Digital can identify these comparing the site against the WCAG2 AA validation standard.
+A suite of tests can be undertaken against public-facing and intranet sites to determine the validity of Accessibility related mark-up.
+We identify these by comparing the site to the WCAG2 AA validation standard.

-After issues with common site elements have been addressed, focus can be redirected to site content generated (either statically or within a content management system), through an iterative process of issue resolution and regression testing until meeting recommended standards.
+After dealing with common site elements, the focus of accessibility testing is directed to content that is generated statically or within a content management system through an iterative process of issue resolution and regression testing.

-Depending on the nature of errors prevalent, it may be beneficial to implement a programmatic solution to automatically prevent future content issue re-occurrences.
+Depending on the nature of errors, it may be beneficial to implement a programmatic solution to automatically prevent future content issue re-occurrences.

-It is recommended that having undertaken and set a first baseline, a similar exercise be undertaken on a recurring (perhaps quarterly) schedule as relevantly identified so as to ensure ongoing accessibility standards adherence - website content is subject to change over time and any discreet change may inadvertently introduce future unforeseen errors that go otherwise un-noticed.
+It is recommended that having undertaken and established an initial baseline, a similar exercise is initiated on a recurring (perhaps quarterly) schedule so as to ensure ongoing accessibility standards adherence - website content is subject to change over time and any discreet alteration can introduce future errors.